Epsilon Sagittarii

 Epsilon Sagittarii (Latinised from ε Sagittarii, abbreviated Epsilon Sgr, ε Sgr), formally named Kaus Australis /'kɔːs ɔː'streilIs/, is a binary star system in the southern zodiac constellation of Sagittarius.
 The apparent visual magnitude of +1.85 makes it the brightest object in Sagittarius.
 Based upon parallax measurements, this star is around 143 ly from the Sun.

+Observation

+Epsilon Sagittarii can best be viewed in the month of August.
+The star is at least 10 degrees away from the ecliptic, and the Sun passes it overhead around December 25-26th.
+The star is visible from late January to late November from mid-northern latitudes.
+From mid-southern latitudes, the star is visible from early January until the middle of December.
+The star is not visible in areas above 55°N latitude.
+From latitudes below 55°S, Epsilon Sagittarii is a circumpolar star.